 4. For the Opera lovers

 Steeped in history, the beautiful city of Lucca is one of the most charming and well-preserved destinations in the country.
 With its Renaissance walls, impressive architecture and winding cobbled streets, it’s a charming location ideal for a culture-filled holiday.
 For the music lovers out there, the Puccini Festival which takes place during August is the perfect opportunity to experience the great composer Puccini’s masterpieces from the best seats in the house.
 With guided tours offering welcome drinks, meals and other experiences included, it’s definitely one for the bucket list.
+Also check out top music festivals in Europe.

 5. For the coffee lovers